-The Criminal Justice (Scotland) Act 2016 provides additional safeguards for children; s.51 necessitates that the police safeguard and promote the wellbeing of a child as a primary consideration, though not the only consideration, when deciding whether a child should be arrested, detained, interviewed, or charged (Dyer, 2018).
-The Criminal Justice (Scotland) Act 2016 s.
-38-41 contains the specific directions as to notification of a child under 18 years in police custody and when social work should be notified.
-Though this Act and associated police SOPs (Standard Operating Procedures) (Criminal Justice Act (Scotland) 2016 (Arrest Process) Standard Operating Procedures and Offending by Children SOP) state that all under 18s are children there continues to be a differentiation between the processes and duties in place for younger children (those legally defined as a child) compared to older children (those aged 16 &17, not legally defined as a child).
+The Criminal Justice (Scotland) Act 2016 provides additional safeguards for children; s.51 necessitates that the police safeguard and promote the wellbeing of a child as a primary - although not the only - consideration, when deciding whether a child should be arrested, detained, interviewed, or charged (Dyer, 2018).
+S.38-41 of the Criminal Justice (Scotland) Act 2016 contains the specific directions as to notification of a child under 18 years in police custody and when social work should be notified.
+Though this Act and associated police SOPs (Standard Operating Procedures) (Criminal Justice Act (Scotland) 2016 (Arrest Process) Standard Operating Procedures and Offending by Children SOP) state that all under 18s are children, there continues at present to be a differentiation between the processes and duties in place for younger children (those legally defined as a child) compared to older children (those aged 16 or17, who are not considered as a child within this legislation), although this will change in the near future.

-The processes and protections in place under this Act for children in police custody are detailed in the chart below (Dyer, 2018) as well as in The Child's Journey: A guide to the

-Scottish Justice System, and in a guide co-produced with children and young people to help other children know about their rights in custody.
+The processes and protections in place under this Act for children in police custody are detailed in the chart below (Dyer, 2018), as well as in The Child's Journey: A guide to the Scottish Justice System, and in a guide co-produced with children and young people to help other children know about their rights in custody.